Mirabilis jalapa aka Four O'clock

 Common names

-How to care for Four O'clock
+How difficult is it to take care of Four O'clock

 With a bit of knowledge and dedication, you can successfully care for Four O'clock, making it a rewarding choice for those seeking a moderate challenge.